terrybrashaw/Wrest/Misc.md

 - I've settled on 3 main rad towns connected by a _main_ road.
 There will of course be other wreckages and ruins and maybe even small undamaged outposts.

 - Have two communication towers in each rad town for communicating with the other rad tows.
-Each tower has "straight key" morse code machines to send signals, and speakers to receive signals.
-I think this would be a small win for encouraging interaction between players over long distances.
+Each tower has "straight key" mores code machines to send signals, and speakers to receive signals.
+I think this would encourage interaction between players over long distances.
 If someone is sending signals from a different rad town, you know where to look for people to fight.
-(Small note: to emphasize where the towers are leading to, have utility poles connect them along the main road)
+To emphasize where the towers are leading to, have utility poles connect them along the main road.

 ## End-game possibilities